waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 [This release note](http://www.ipgeoblock.com/changelog/release-2.1.3.html "2.1.3 Release Note")
 can also help you.

+= Does this plugin works well with caching plugin? =

+For the back-end protection, the answer YES.
+But for front-end protection, the answer depends on the plugin you are using.

+Currently, this plugin needs caching by "**PHP mode**" (WP Super Cache) or "**Disk: Basic**" (W3 Total Cache), and for both cases it also needs "**Late Initialization**" is enabled.

+If your caching plugin doesn't support these kind of options, i.e. in case of using redirection by `mod_rewrite` in `.htaccess` (WP Fastest Cache) or `advanced-cache.php` drop-in (Comet Cache), "**Blocking on front-end**" feature might lead to generate inconsistent pages.

 = Do I have to turn on all the selection to enhance security? =